-- Amortised Cost These represent instruments held to collect contractual cashflows, e.g. fixed term bank deposits and loans where repayments of interest and principal take place on set dates and at specified amounts. - Fair Value Through Other Comprehensive Income These represent instruments held that are measured at Fair Value and held to both collect contractual cash flows and sell the financial asset on specified dates, such as Money Market funds - Fair Value through Profit or Loss These represent Instruments held whose objectives are all other combinations of business model and contractual cash flows.
+- Amortised Cost These represent instruments held to collect contractual cashflows, e.g. fixed term bank deposits and loans where repayments of interest and principal take place on set dates and at specified amounts. - Fair Value Through Other Comprehensive Income These represent instruments held that are measured at Fair Value and held to both collect contractual cash flows and sell the financial asset on specified dates. - Fair Value through Profit or Loss These represent Instruments held whose objectives are all other combinations of business model and contractual cash flows.